xu-xianghua/ofpp/README.md

 ### boundary data

-Boundary data parsed by Ofpp is a dictionary because there are usualy more than one boundary entities.
-Its kes are boundary names and values are also dictionaries.
+Boundary data parsed by Ofpp is a dictionary because there are usually more than one boundary entities.
+Its keys are boundary names and values are also dictionaries.

 ```python
 >>> b01=Ofpp.parse_boundary_field('0.1/alpha.water')